Jollywatt/typst-fletcher/src/main.typ

 ///
 /// - label (content): Node content to display.
 /// - pad (length, none): Padding between the node's content and its bounding
 ///  box or bounding circle.
-If `none`, defaults to the `node-pad` option of
+If `auto`, defaults to the `node-pad` option of
 ///  `arrow-diagram()`.
 /// - shape (string, auto): Shape of the node, one of `"rect"` or `"circle"`.
 If
 /// `auto`, shape is automatically chosen depending on the aspect ratio of the